-If you have loans, like a student loan, that is locked in at a high interest rate, refinancing can get you into a better rate.
+If you have loans, like a student loan, that are locked in at a high-interest rate, refinancing can get you into a better rate.
 Doing this can give you immediate relief (and potentially thousands of dollars in savings).

 Credible offers loan refinancing that offers some low rates, which can really save you some money.
 They’re so confident that they’ll give you the best rate that Credible will even give you $200 if you find a lower rate!

 Maybe you have credit card debt or other loans, consolidating them can be another good idea.